-The most popular provisional cast-on technique seems to be the crochet method shown in this popular Pink Knits tutorial.
+The most common provisional cast-on technique seems to be the crochet method shown in this popular Pink Knits tutorial.
 However, the technique I learned, and prefer, is a staggeringly simple one that requires just one knitting needle and scrap yarn - no crochet hook or other tools needed.
 You can find a tutorial for it here - although I recall there is a more detailed one out there which I can’t seem to find at the moment, but will link to when I do.

 The cast-on method I use for sock cuffs and hat brims, is a variation of the long-tail cast-on.
 It is sometimes called the German Twisted Cast-On, or the Old Norwegian Cast-On.
 A detailed video tutorial is available from Very Pink Knits.

 I like to use this increase for circular yoke designs, for darts/shaping, and in other instances when I want the increase to look as close to invisible as possible.
 One of the easier increase techniques to master, the Lifted Increase calls for knitting into the same stitch twice: The first time normally, the second time from the row below.
 You can find a clear video tutorial here.

 Knit 3 (or 5) stitches into 1

 I love using multiple-stitch increases to create botanical motifs in my knits.
 There are surprisingly few tutorials on this particular technique, so I will try to make my own down the line.
 For now, see this video from WEBS.
 The technique is demonstrated in the English style of knitting, but should hopefully still be clear to Continental Knitters!

 Garments: Wrap & Turn